EthanEye/AssemblyFinal/README.md

 ## Mechanics.asm

 `mechanics.asm` is a core module in the game responsible for handling in-game logic and interactions.
+- Manages game board updates
+- Handles player movement and collisions
+- Interacts with the main loop and drawing routines
+- Implements custom character rendering using the Windows console

 ---
 ## Graphics.asm